Tuesday Oct 26th 2021, 0930-1740

 Given the lack of views, our wet feet, and the biting cold, we distracted ourselves from such discomforts with deep conversation.
 Sometimes I’m amazed at the therapy sessions that take place on trail.
 We both were dealing with some losses that happened in the past year and it felt good to talk about them while breathing in the fresh air.
 Stressful subjects feel like they have a chance to evaporate some when combined with physical exertion.
 It’s a good release.

 We arrived the shelter plenty early, yet were not surprised to find it nearly full.
-There were 2 spots left on the top corner, which I quickly snagged.
+There were 2 spots left on the top corner, which we quickly snagged.
 I immediately sat down to stuff my face with a late lunch and put on layers, then went for water.
-A large group of older people seemed to be with a guide.
+A large group of older hikers seemed to be with a guided service…perhaps REI?
 There was another smaller group of about 4 hanging out in their camp chairs.
 A few were trying to get a fire started using very wet wood.
 It was quite smokey, with ash raining down on my stuff all evening.
 I didn’t care…I had a nice cozy corner to curl up in.

 Thru hikers pass through the Smokies under a somewhat different set of criteria than section hikers.
-We get a thru hiker permit, which allows us to stay at any shelter without declaring our itinerary beforehand.
+A thru hiker permit is issued, which allows us to stay at any shelter without declaring our itinerary beforehand.
 The catch is that we must defer to all the hikers that are permitted for the shelter.
-If someone arrives late and the shelter is at capacity, we must give up our spots and go tent.
+If someone arrives late and the shelter is at capacity, we must give up our spots in favor of tenting.
 In this case, I was very unclear about what to do.
 There still seemed to be room plus I highly suspected that about half the people weren’t even permitted for this particular shelter, having gotten off schedule due to the weather.
 With no ridge runner to sort things out, I felt I had a decent claim to my spot and wasn’t budging.
-The 12 bodies or so would generate enough heat to keep things fairly warm overnight, enough to keep out the frost anyway.
+The 12 bodies or so would generate enough heat to keep things fairly warm overnight, enough to keep away the frost.
 All the same, I slept with my filter.